 A Message from the Chief Executive Officer 2

-Mission and Institutional Goals 3
+Mission and Institutional Goals

 Getting Started Is Easy 4

 Contacting Penn Foster High School 5

 Academic Policies 7

-General Services .
-15
+General Services

 Answers to Questions You May Have 29

-Study Tips and Taking Your Exams .
-3'
+Study Tips and Taking Your Exams 31

-Graduation 34
+Graduation

-Curriculum Requirements .
-35
+Curriculum Requirements

-Program Goals and Program Outcomes .
-36
+Program Goals and Program Outcomes

-Ownership, Governance, and Administration 47
+Ownership, Governance, and Administration47

 On the Road to Success 49

+"GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs

-[&]quot;GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+"GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.

-Welcome to Penn Foster
+Welcome to Penn Foster...